cookpad/aws-xray/README.md

 Aws::Xray.config.segment_sending_error_handler = MyCustomErrorHandler.new
 ```

 The error handler must be callable object and receive 2 arguments and 2 keyword arguments.
-See `Aws::Xray::DefaultErrorHandler` more detail.
+See `Aws::Xray::DefaultErrorHandler` for more details.

-Optionaly, aws-xray offers an error handler which integrats with Sentry.
+Optionally, aws-xray offers an error handler which integrates with Sentry.
 To use it:

 ```ruby
 Aws::Xray.config.segment_sending_error_handler = Aws::Xray::ErrorHandlerWithSentry.new